Year-2-Group-Project/Student-Forum/README.md

 **Committing the front-end to github so that it updates the netlify website:**

-After making changes to the front end, type in the terminal: **expo build:web**
+After making changes to the front end, type in the terminal: **expo build:web** and then commit to github

 Then to run it locally:
 **expo start -w**